usnistgov/NFIQ2/README.md

  * **macOS**:
    * Xcode 10 and later does not support 32-bit applications.
 In order to build NFIQ 2 for 32-bit macOS, use Xcode 9.4.x.
-   * There has been no effort to test this code on Apple's M1 ARM architecture.
-     This will change shortly.

 Build Options
 -------------